tvrzna/emptty/README.md

 `AUTOLOGIN` Enables Autologin, if DEFAULT_USER is defined.
 Possible values are "true" or "false".
 __NOTE:__ to enable autologin DEFAULT_USER must be in group nopasswdlogin, otherwise user will NOT be authorized.

+`LANG` defines locale for all users.
+Default value is "en_US.UTF-8"

 ##### ${HOME}/.emptty
 Optional configuration file, that could be also handled as shell script.
 If is not presented, emptty shows selection of installed desktops.

 `ENVIRONMENT` Selects, which environment should be defined for following command.
 Possible values are "xorg" and "wayland", "xorg" is default.

 `COMMAND` Defines command to start Desktop Environment/Window Manager.
 This value does not need to be defined, if .emptty file is presented as shell script (with shebang at the start and execution permissions).

+`LANG` Defines locale for logged user, has higner priority than LANG from global configuration

 ### Build dependencies
 - go